Interchange Fee Regulation - what it is, what it does, and our role

 What is an interchange fee?

 An interchange fee is paid from a merchant’s bank (called an acquirer) to a card user’s bank (called an issuer) for most transactions when a card payment is made (except for American Express cards) – for example, when somebody buys groceries from a supermarket using their card.
-The European Commission’s intention with the IFR caps is to redistribute the revenue from issuer banks to merchants and on to consumers.

 What does the IFR do?